TWUOnline/far-centre-guides/pages/03.india/07.wrtg-101-intro-to-writing/01.course-overview-and-syllabus/docs.md

     The total minimum amount of writing required for this course is approximately 14 pages.

-7. Quizzes and in-class writing assignments will occur throughout the semester.
+7. Quizzes and writing assignments will occur throughout the semester and will be completed in the Facilitated Learning Lab.
     The in-class writing component of each unit will be required to be completed in order to earn a grade for the writing unit.